Cobbleopolis/RandomHaus/README.md

 - Auto update database content w/o hitting an endpoint (Using Akka scheduler)
 - Autoplay functionality (Unsure how useful this will be)
 - Autoscroll to top of page when you generate a playlist
+- Add FilterGroups and Filters to the data API
+- Update tests

 ## Contribute